Optimal training of integer-valued neural networks with mixed integer programming: Modelling approach

-To this end, we propose three novel NN MIP models that have the same base model but separate objective functions to serve different purposes.
-The base model they share in common is a slightly modified model from \citet{DBLP:conf/cp/IcarteICCMB19}.
-This base NN MIP model captures: a multi-layer perceptron with sign activation function.
-Our modifications include replacing the objective function and constraints specific to \citeauthor{DBLP:conf/cp/IcarteICCMB19}'s methodology.
+To this end, we begin by proposing three novel NN MIP models that have the same base model but separate objective functions to serve different purposes.
+This base NN MIP model captures a multi-layer perceptron with a sign activation function.
+The base model which the three models share in common builds on the model from Icarte \etal \cite{DBLP:conf/cp/IcarteICCMB19}.
+We modify this base model by replacing the objective function and constraints specific to Icarte's methodology.
 We also modify constraints to allow the network's parameters to take larger ranges.
-The remaining constraints ensure that the NN's calculations are correct.
+The remaining constraints compute the outputs of each neuron in the NN.

+Our base MIP model is described by the following set of constraints.
+Note the objective function is discussed below.
 The decision variables to optimize are the network's integer weights and biases \eqref{model:param_domains}, continuous connections \eqref{model:conn_domain} and binary activations \eqref{model:bin_domain}.
 There are $L$ layers in the network.
-We specify two sets to simplify notation.
-The layer sets are $\mathcal{L}_2 = \{2,...,L\}$ and $\mathcal{L}^{L-1} = \{1,...,L-1\}$.
-The number of neurons per layer $\ell$ is defined as $N_{\ell}$.
+The set of layers is denoted as $\mathcal{L} = \{1,...,L\}$.
+Two additional sets are also denoted to simplify notation; $\mathcal{L}_2 = \{2,...,L\}$ and $\mathcal{L}^{L-1} = \{1,...,L-1\}$.
+The set $N_{\ell}$ for each layer $\ell$ represents the neurons in the layer.
+The set $T$ is used to represent all data samples used when training.
+Thus, $k \in T$ represents a single sample from the training data.